Fine Lake Erie Wines of Distinction

 The winery also broke new ground with its line of Sherry and Port, opening new markets for Mazza and other Pennsylvania wineries interested in producing fortified after-dinner wines.

 Mazza’s wife and children regularly contribute new ideas to the family business.
 While still in high school, Mario and Vanessa developed a private-label program, which provides customers with a unique way to commemorate special occasions.
-Mario has now rejoined his father as the company’s enologist after training abroad at the University of Adelaide in Australia, while Vanessa contributes as a creative consultant.
+Mario has now rejoined his father as the company’s general manager and Vice President after training abroad at the University of Adelaide in Australia in enology & viticulture, while Vanessa contributes as creative director.

 In the early years, when unfavorable regulatory conditions and a slowing economy threatened to close down many wineries, Mazza pressed on.
 He credits his wife, Kathie, for her encouragement and support.
 “We were not willing to give up,” said Robert.
 “We both wanted to succeed.”